-Unit TO1 will combust gas from the TEG dehydrator condenser.
+Unit TO1 combusts gas from the TEG dehydrator condenser.
 The TO is conservatively represented as having a VOC, HAP, and H2S destruction efficiency of 98%.
+There are no proposed changes to this source.

 Tanks, and Loading Thermal Oxidizer (Unit TO2)